-• Rate of credit accumulation of students at the end of grades 9 and 10 and other student achievement data
+- Rate of credit accumulation of students at the end of grades 9 and 10 and other student achievement data - Prevalence of youth crime in the community

 102 Emily Carr Middle School, Queen Elizabeth Public School, Henry Munro Middle School and York Street Public School are the elementary schools in Gloucester High School's catchment area.
 Featherston Drive Public School, Roberta Bondar Public School and Sawmill Creek Elementary School are in the Ridgemont High School catchment area.
-103 Urban Priorities Schools Program, Memorandum of Understanding between the Ottawa Police